bxdoan/bxdoan/README.md

 <div align="center">

-> The mind is everything.
-What you think you become.
+> You may be disappointed if you fail, but you are doomed if you don’t try.

-> — Buddha —
+> — Beverly Sills —

 </div>